stgm/course-site/doc/final_grades.md

 - A minimum can be applied, which means that the component "fails" if the threshold for the calculated grade is not met.
 In that case a 0 final grade for the course is automatically assigned.

+- Unlike average grade, a missing grade for any of the submits always cancels this calculation; there is no `fill_missing` option here.

 ## Points